 Various consensus-building processes

-Our facilitation work is always adapted to the particular needs of participants, as well as the desired outcomes and scope.
+Our facilitation work is always shaped to meet the particular needs of participants, as well as the desired outcomes and scope.

 Research & Analysis

-Adapt undertakes problem-driven research that responds to challenges, as they are experienced.
+How We Adapt undertakes problem-driven research that responds to challenges, as they are experienced.
 That means no templates and no reductive strategies.
-Adapt will assemble the right skills and experience, drawing on our extensive network, to produce dynamic insights calibrated to the particular question, application and audience.
+We will assemble the right skills and experience, drawing on our extensive network, to produce dynamic insights calibrated to the particular question, application, and audience.

 Our core expertise includes qualitative research, complexity, ethics and governance, sustainable development, energy transitions, risk, economics and finance, local economic development, and political economy.
-However, we are practised in thinking and working in multidisciplinary and interdisciplinary teams.
-In particular, we often work with quantitative researchers, quantitative modellers, ecologists, and other experts.
+However, we are practiced in thinking and working in multidisciplinary and interdisciplinary teams.
+In particular, we often work with quantitative researchers, quantitative modelers, ecologists, and other experts.

 Policy, Strategy & Programme Development, Implementation, & Monitoring and Evaluation

-We undertake sustainable development policy development for the public and private sector.
-We work across scales, within organisations, sectors, towns, cities, and national, subnational, and international regions.
-Adapt combines content-specific expertise with sensitivity to complexity, into order to develop dynamic, adaptive programmes and policies.
+We undertake sustainable development policy development for the public and private sectors.
+We work across scales, within organizations, sectors, towns, cities, and national, subnational, and international regions. how we adapt combines content-specific expertise with sensitivity to complexity to develop dynamic, responsive programs and policies.

-We apply a partnering approach in which strategies, policies and programmes are developed iteratively, grounded in research and concrete evidence, and drawing on the internal skills and expertise of the organisations with which we work.
+We apply a partnering approach in which strategies, policies, and programs are developed iteratively, grounded in research and concrete evidence, and drawing on the internal skills and expertise of the organizations with which we work.